bryntum/chronograph/documentation/BasicFeatures.md

 However, an important expectation is that computation functions should be pure.
 This is important consideration to keep in mind, coming from the imperative programming world.

-The pure computation means, that, given the same set of input values, it should always return the same result.
+The pure computation means, that, given the same set of input values, it should always return the same result and should not produce side effects (should not modify any state).

-This property:
+The purity property:

 - Allows us to make effective data updates.
 If none of the "firstName" or "lastName" changes, the "fullName" calculation will not be started.
 If both have changed, it will run once.

 - Also means, that computation can be restarted at any time (even if another computation is in progress)

 Additionally, the computation functions should return immutable data (should not re-use objects but instead return a new copy every call, similar to `Array#concat()`)

 As a result, we avoid a massive class of bugs, which are common in the "wild" turing-complete imperative code.

+These requirements are not enforced by ChronoGraph and you can ignore them, however you should know what you are doing in this case.

 ## Adding and removing entities

-Replica can be populated with entities using `addEntity` method and should be freed from them using `removeEntity` call.
+A replica can be populated with entities using [addEntity](LINK) method and should be freed from them using `removeEntity` call.
 The reactivity contract becomes active only after entity has "entered" the replica.
 In the same way, once the entity is removed from the replica, reactivity contract ends.

 ```ts
 const person            = Person.new({ firstName : 'Mark', lastName : 'Twain' })